 1/4 cup coconut sugar

-Using the room temperature butter, butter your pie pan generously and arrange the berries in an even layer on the bottom of the buttered pan.
+2. Butter your pie pan generously and arrange the blueberries in an even layer on the bottom of the buttered pan.
 Set it aside.